herotechcourse/spring-ecommerce-product/README.md

     }
 }
 ```
-- if user gets deleted, do I delete the cart?
+- If the user gets deleted, do I delete the cart?
-- Is it ok to throw exceptions form the repository?
-How do I handle failing delete operations?
 - Should `fun removeProductFromCart(productId: Long, quantity: Long, cartId: Long)` have instead
-of Long types have @valueClass types like ProductId, or should it take a CartRequest DTO as argument?
+of Long types Value Class types like ProductId, or should it take a CartRequestDTO as argument?
 - What happens if the product ID gets updated?
+How does that influence the cart?
 - If I show all items in the cart, what should I do if one or more products do not exist anymore?
 Throw an exception, or just return the products that exist?
--> I use INNER JOIN to ignore non existent products for now
+-> I use INNER JOIN to ignore non-existent products for now

+### Future work
+- Statistics still need to be tested with the new interception feature